 Some babies may experience night terrors, which could be mistaken for nightmares.
 Night terrors may cause similar signs as nightmares but usually occur during the NREM stage of sleep.
 The baby may also not wake up abruptly during a night terror, which can last for several minutes.
 You may learn more about the causes and signs of nightmares and night terrors in babies here.

 Does Dreamless Sleep Affect The Baby’s Development?

 Dreams can occur during any stage of sleep; thus, there is no true dreamless sleep (11).
 Nevertheless, if the baby does experience dreamless sleep, it is unlikely to cause any adverse effects.
-It is the sleep that matters the most for the baby’s health than the presence of dreams.
+It is the sleep that matters the most for the baby’s health, rather than the presence of dreams.

 Adequate sleep helps improve a baby’s attention, memory, behavior, and learning skills.
 It also improves overall physical health (12).
 Therefore, parents must focus on ensuring that the baby gets enough sleep.
 If the baby has disturbed sleep but no underlying problem and you suspect nightmares or night terrors, consult a pediatrician.

 A baby’s dreams may not be as vivid as those of adults, but the dream phase of their sleep could play a significant role in their physical and mental development.
 Maintain a comfortable sleep environment for your baby so that they get sound sleep, which might even help them see some sweet dreams.